Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Circling back to the syllabus, whether you take the live class version of the course or the on demand package, you’re looking at about 8 to 15 hours of homework each week.
 That’s what we found.

-As noted above, the Atlas program is organized around a week-by-week schedule, and each week somewhat looks the same.
-You’ll have a module for Quant and DI (Data Insights), and a module for Verbal.
+As noted above, the program is organized around a week-by-week schedule, and each week you’ll cover Quant, Data Insights, and Verbal.

 The eBooks now run through digital platform VitalSource, which is solid.
 You can highlight, take notes, and when you’re assigned a reading, you just click and it takes you right to the page.
 It’s pretty seamless and a big improvement over their old software.

-Manhattan Prep doesn’t generate practice problems themselves.
-They license them from GMAC, the makers of the exam, which is great news because you’re practicing on problems from actual past exams.
+Manhattan Prep uses official problems from GMAC, the makers of the exam, which is great news because you’re practicing on problems from actual past exams.
 There’s no better form of practice material than that.
+And Manhattan Prep writes their own explanations for those Official Guide problems, so you get guidance built right on top of the real thing.

 For a while, their quiz generator couldn’t pull in those official GMAT questions directly, which was frustrating.
-But they updated this in 2025, and now the quiz generator integrates official questions from the Official Guide right into the platform.
-When you finish your practice problem sets, you review the explanations right in the Atlas program.
+But they updated this in 2025, and now the quiz generator integrates the more than 1,100 official questions from the Official Guide right into the platform.

 The solutions that Manhattan Prep has crafted to go along with each problem are very good and best I’ve seen.
 They’re detailed and well-explained, and honestly better than GMAC’s own explanations in many cases.

-One other aspect of the Manhattan Prep practice work that I need to mention is that they want you categorizing and tracking every problem you take.
-They are relentless about tracking your progress, especially when it comes to practice tests.
-But here’s the thing — it’s a manual process.
+One other aspect of the Manhattan Prep practice work that they are relentless about tracking your progress, especially when it comes to practice tests.
+But here’s the thing — it’s partly a manual process.

-Every time you take an exam, they expect you to spend a big chunk of time afterwards going problem-by-problem and categorizing whether you got it right or wrong, whether you guessed, what your mistake was, and a few other filters.
+Every time you take an exam, they expect you to spend a big chunk of time afterwards going problem-by-problem and categorizing whether you guessed, what your mistake was, and a few other filters.
 Basically, Manhattan Prep wants you to spend some time thinking about each question and learning from your mistakes.

 The problem tracking is detailed and can feel tedious, especially after a full practice exam.
-Manhattan Prep is relentless about it because their data shows students who commit to the full analysis see better outcomes.
+Manhattan Prep has a focus on this because their data shows students who commit to the full analysis see better outcomes.
 But let’s be real, it’s manual work and not everyone loves spending that much time categorizing mistakes.
 They do offer a lighter version of the tracker for your first couple exams, but they push you toward the full version because that’s what correlates with score improvements.

 Anyway, that is how it goes with the Manhattan Prep syllabus.
-For the first 9 weeks, you attend your weekly class (or watch the prerecorded video lectures), do your assigned reading, work your practice problems, and review the solutions.
+For the first 9 weeks, you attend your weekly class (or do your self-paced video lessons), do your assigned reading, work your practice problems, and review the solutions.

-During those 9 weeks, there are three assigned mock exams, and then three more during the last couple weeks before test day (you can take each one twice).
-One note: Manhattan Prep doesn’t have their own explanations for these practice exams yet, so you’ll be using GMAC’s explanations instead.
+During those 9 weeks, there are four assigned mock exams, and then two more during the last couple weeks before test day (you can take each one twice).
+One drawback: Manhattan Prep doesn’t have their own explanations for these practice exams yet, but you can talk to your instructor or post on the forums when you have questions.
 Also, around those mock exams during the last couple weeks, they have you focus on mindset, they reiterate strategy, and generally try to have you learn from your mistakes.

 Manhattan Prep Course Cost & Prep Options

-Manhattan Prep also just launched a 655+ course that guarantees either a 655+ score or 70-point improvement.
+Manhattan Prep’s new 655+ course guarantees either a 655+ score (90th percentile) or 70-point improvement.
 And if you want more structure or personalized attention, they also offer bootcamp and tutoring packages at higher price points.

 That being said, note that Manhattan Prep is very aggressive with sales and special promos, and you’ll rarely pay full price, which could change your thoughts on which package to opt for.